adzcai/janc/content/posts/2021-04-21-intro-and-roadmap.md

 Here we go!
 My first step is to get started on the phonology by put together a phonetic inventory — a list of all the sounds the language is going to have.
 See you in the next post!

-[^1] the coolest name I've ever heard for a script is [Devanagari](https://en.wikipedia.org/wiki/Devanagari), used across the Indian subcontinent for languages such as Hindi, Marathi, Sanskrit, etc, which roughly means "from the abode of divinity".
-How epic is that!?
+[^1] the coolest name I've ever heard for a script is [Devanagari](https://en.wikipedia.org/wiki/Devanagari), which roughly means "from the abode of divinity", used across the Indian subcontinent for languages such as Hindi, Marathi, Sanskrit, etc. How epic is that!?